 - Ensure egg is completely covered and meat layer is as even as possible.

 - Take and gently roll in the beaten egg bowl.

 - Take and gently roll in the breadcrumb bowl.

 - Repeat steps 3-7 for each egg.

 - Pre-heat the oven to 425.

-- Place scotch eggs on a foil covered tray and place in middle of oven.
+- Place scotch eggs on a tray and place in middle of oven.
 I use a tray with a rack to help fat drain away.

 - Cook for 25-30 minutes.